 Tami L Hendrix, MA LPC [email protected]

 We are excited to work with individuals and share our unique blend of therapeutic interventions and outdoor adventures with those who already have or desire a connection with nature.
-Through this exploratory immersion into your therapeutic relationship with the natural world you’ll connect with nature to foster inner peace, improve overall health as well as your level of happiness.
+Through this exploratory immersion into your therapeutic relationship with the natural world you’ll foster inner peace, improve overall health as well as your level of happiness.

 The research is clear Nature is therapeutic and good for our overall wellbeing:

 - Deepen your personal relationship with the natural world

 - Lower your blood pressure and cortisol levels